neuronsimulator/nrn/neuron/stdrun/pointman.rst

 up a panel showing the global parameters for this type of point process.
 Double clicking a location on the browser pops up a panel showing the values for a particular point process instance.
-See :meth:`neuron.pointprocesses` for details about built-in point processes.
+See :ref:`mech` for details about built-in point processes.
 The corresponding .mod file must in general be examined in order to understand the particulars about a given point process type.